 Unique in the Roaring Fork Valley, Aspen Country Day School PreKindergarten offers instruction in French and Spanish, visual arts, performing arts, and physical education.
 Our school-wide curriculum starts with PreKindergarten Three and builds progressively each year through Eighth Grade.

 A guaranteed spot for future grades

 In a school where many classes fill quickly and waiting lists are not uncommon, current PreKindergarten students have first priority in enrollment for the grades that follow.

 A friendly school family

 PreKindergartners love being part of a “real school” and belonging to a community of learners.
-They are the darlings of the campus, making friends with older children through the Buddy Grade program, the all-school play at the Wheeler Opera House, and Blue-Green field days.
+They are the darlings of the campus, making friends with older children through the Buddy Grade program, at recess, and in the all-school play at the Wheeler Opera House.

 Convenient school day